Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 If you wish to apply iFCs to any subscribers who have no iFCs triggered on a request (e.g. as a fallback to catch misconfigured subscribers), these iFCs must be configured on the S-CSCF, and the configuration option `apply_fallback_ifcs` set to 'Y'.

-You can configure fallback iFCs on the S-CSCF by editing the `/etc/clearwater/fallback_ifcs.xml` file.
+You can configure fallback iFCs on the S-CSCF by editing the `fallback_ifcs.xml` file.

 This file stores a list of fallback iFCs.
 The format of the file is as follows: